hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

 <!-- Code generated from the comments of the ExportConfig struct in builder/vsphere/common/step_export.go; DO NOT EDIT MANUALLY -->

-You may optionally export an ovf from vSphere to the instance running Packer.
+You can export an image in Open Virtualization Format (OVF) to the Packer host.

 Example usage: